People Seeking Asylum or with Refugee Status

-Our congregation seeks to make a difference to the lives of asylum seekers and refugees in the UK.
+Our congregation seeks to make a difference to the lives of people seeking asylum or with refugee status in the UK.

-We started this ministry in 2004 when Moses, an asylum-seeker from Uganda, arrived at church and told us his story.
+We started this ministry in 2004 when Moses, a young man from Uganda who was seeking asylum, arrived at church and told us his story.
 The more we heard of his experiences in Uganda, and in the UK since he had arrived here, the more committed we became to finding ways to help Moses and those like him.

 Since Moses, others have come to us and we have become involved in their lives: in some cases we have been heavily involved in their campaigns, in other cases we have been less involved but have simply given them the space to be themselves in a safe, supportive and loving environment.